Renting in Switzerland – All you need to know| Updated: |

 - A document proving that you are employed.

-- A document proving that you are not pursued for unpaid debts (Extrait du registre des poursuites in French).
-This document can be obtained online in your state office.
+- A document showing that you do not have unpaid debts (Extrait du registre des poursuites in French).
+You can obtain this document online in your state office.

-- A document proving that you no criminal record.
-This document can be obtained at your local police.
-Not everybody will ask for that document.
+- A document showing that you have no criminal record.
+You can obtain this document from your local police.
+This document is optional.

-- Information about you, age, marital status, children and pets.
+- Information about your age, marital status, children, and pets.
 This information is not always required but will sometimes be asked of you.

 Once you have given all these documents to the landlords or managers, you have to wait until they give you their decision.
-If you do not get it, then you will have to redo it again.
+If you do not get it, you will have to redo it again.
 Most of the time, the property is assigned on a first-come, first-serve basis.
 So, you need to be reactive.

 If you got it, it is time to go to the next step.